dodgeblaster/githubcourse/chapters/Day01/01-what-is-git.md

 -   create a new git project and add an index.html file
 -   create a index.html file first in a folder, and then make it a git repo
--   After exercises are done, make an aws account